Basketball Offense - Horns OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Horns Basic Actions

-So this is the basic starting set...
-O4 and O5 are high as the "horns", O1 usually starts in the middle, shooters O2 and O3 are in the corners.
+This is the basic starting set - O4 and O5 are high as the "horns", O1 usually starts in the middle, and shooters O2 and O3 are in the corners.
 You can run this offense against man-to-man and zone defenses.
 You get pick and roll action, shots for your best shooters, and the ball to your best post player.
 Horns works well from transition, and is easy to get into right off an inbounds situation.

 If this is not open, you could go into a standard 4-out or 5-out offense.
 But another option is this: O2 moves up to the wing, and O4 passes to O2, follows the pass and ball-screens for O2 (diagram C).
 Now we have pick and roll action with O2 and O4.
 As O2 dribbles around the screen, there are passing options to O5 on the opposite low block, or kick-out passes to either O1 or O3 for 3-point shots.

-Opposite RollDiagram D shows the basic high pick and roll starting in the Horns set.
+Opposite RollDiagram D shows the Horns high pick and roll.
 O5 and O4 are screeners for O1, and O1 can pick either side and dribble either right or left around the high screen.
 Here O1 dribbles around O5 looking to score.
 But instead of O5 rolling inside off the screen, we have the opposite post O4 cut inside for the pass from O1.
 After screening, O5 pops out on top and could get the pass from O1 and then run the hi-lo action with O4 posting up inside (diagram E).
 All the previous options are in play (O5 could pass to O2 and pick and roll with O2, etc).

 Post-SwitchDiagram F. Here the post players O4 and O5 simply cross, switching sides, with O4 sliding over to O5's spot, and O5 looping under to O4's spot.
 This simple switch often confuses the post defenders and helps prevent the opposite post defender from hedging or helping against the pick and roll.
 All the same options as described above can now be run after this simple post switch.

 This completes the basic actions of the Horns offense.
-The rest of the article will discuss a number of set plays that you can run...
-(1) plays for your best shooters, (2) pick and roll plays, and (3) plays for your post players.
+Next we will discuss a number of set plays that you can run: (1) plays for your best shooters, (2) pick and roll plays, and (3) plays for your post players.